 is similar, but it's usually just one game and more polish rather than a package.

-- Dragon Quest I and Dragon Quest II were compiled for the Super Famicom (Japanese SNES), and later again for the Gameboy Color, based on the Super Famicom version.
+- Dragon Quest I and Dragon Quest II were compiled for the Super Famicom (Japanese SNES), and later again for the Game Boy Color.
 The GBC version got an American release.